JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/implementing_lexer.md

 </excerpt>

 The lexer, or [lexical analyzer](https://en.wikipedia.org/wiki/Lexical_analysis), defines how a file's contents are broken into tokens.
-The lexer serves as a foundation for nearly all of the features of custom language plugins, from basic syntax highlighting to advanced code analysis features.
+The lexer serves as a foundation for nearly all features of custom language plugins, from basic syntax highlighting to advanced code analysis features.

 The API for the lexer is defined by the [`Lexer`](upsource:///platform/core-api/src/com/intellij/lexer/Lexer.java) interface.